NeffIsBack/hacklu-2025/intro/INTRO.md

 <img src="assets/connect-to-hack-lu.png" alt="Connect to hack.lu" width="1170"/>

 ### 2. Using credentials
 For this Lab, we will assume that a user has already been compromised and we have the credentials of this user.
-So here are the credentials for Donald Duck, who (un)fortunately clicked on your phishing link:
+So here are the credentials for Donald Duck, who (un)fortunately clicked on our phishing link:
 ```
 Username: donald.duck
 Password: Daisy4Ever!